Photos of Walter and Jack were taken several years prior to 1903

 theater, John Thompson's diner, trying to

-save people who showed signs of life.
+save victims who showed signs of life.
 Eisendrath had been Emily Pottlitzer's

 In the years after the fire